Image

 A Study to Evaluate the Long-Term Safety of Astegolimab in Participants With Chronic Obstructive Pulmonary Disease (COPD)

-Evaluating long-term safety of Astegolimab for COPD patients.
+Checking Astegolimab's long-term safety for COPD patients.

 Recruiting